 National Coalition for the Homeless

-The National Coalition for the Homeless that is striven from poverty is a faith-based organization that aims to eliminate homelessness.
+The National Coalition for the Homeless that is striven from poverty is a faith-based organization that aims to eliminate homelessness (citation).
 The organization was founded in 1981 in New York City.
 The National Coalition for the Homeless began as a community program.
 Afterwards, the organization formed coalitions with other local and statewide homeless coalitions to form the National Coalition for the homeless was formed in 1982 and exempted from the payment of tax.
 The organization aims at the elimination of homeless whereby everyone has a safe, decent, and an affordable home.
 The organization therefore ensures that the immediate needs of the homeless are met and their civil rights secured.
 The services that the National Coalition for the Homeless provides include; housing services, long-term healthcare to the elderly, and support to the youth who faced with addiction problems (Kilgore, 2013).

 In order to address the social problem of poverty and homelessness, the organization provides home facilities to the homelessness, especially, low-income women.
 Another service provided by this organization is to provide training to enable the homeless and the poor to gain self-sufficiency.
 The organization similarly provides education to the masses in the bid to enlighten them on homelessness and the bid to the problem.
 In the aspect of funding, the organization relies on donations from the public.
 An organization website has been created to provide access to the masses about the programs and services affiliated with the organization.
 Other than that, the National Coalition for the Homeless has instituted a program referred as the Faces of Homeless Speakers’ Bureau and Homelessness Empowerment Project that seeks to provide a platform for the homeless to air their issues.